panji-satria/pasla/README.md

 ## Extended Description

-Pasla is a versatile and powerful framework designed to streamline the development of deep learning and machine learning projects.
-With a focus on simplicity and flexibility, Pasla offers a range of features that cater to both novice and experienced users.
+pasla is a versatile and powerful framework designed to streamline the development of deep learning and machine learning projects.
+With a focus on simplicity and flexibility, pasla offers a range of features that cater to both novice and experienced users.

 ### Key Features